Why You Should Grind Your Own Grain

 Nifty terms used on the packaging of flours and grain products lead you to believe they have the same nutrient value as freshly ground flour.
 However, flour that has been freshly milled contains a more substantial amount of nutrients and is an essential part of a healthy, well-rounded diet.

 Whole grains are considered a superfood, or a food that contains large amounts of nutrients.
 Grains provide a plethora of different nutrients when consumed in its whole form and have numerous health benefits.

 Grains are an excellent source of protein, fiber, minerals, and B vitamins

 Grains help lowering the risk of cardiovascular disease, high-blood pressure, and diabetes.

 Pre-milled or processed grain products do not contain the same amount of nutrients as freshly milled flour.
 Most nutrients are manually stripped from the grain but others are lost due to milling processes, time, and exposure.

 Put simply, fresh foods taste better.
 You will notice a difference in taste between foods made from freshly ground flour and its store-bought counterpart.
 One specific way fresh, whole grain flour tastes better is because it still contains the germ of the grain.
 The majority of the oil in a grain is located in the germ, which adds a sweeter flavor to your baked goods.

-There are hundreds of grains available to consumers each with their own formula of nutrients and benefits.
-You can be confident you are getting the freshest flour even from the toughest of grains.
+There are hundreds of grains available to consumers, each with their own formula of nutrients and benefits.
+You can be confident you are getting high-quality flour from even the toughest of grains.